Fiscal Year Filing Instructions

 Utah Subtractions from Income – Report subtractions from income on TC-40A, Part 2, for the fiscal year on the same basis as you determined your income and deductions for federal purposes.

-Taxpayer Tax Credit – Calculate your Utah taxpayer tax credit using the exemptions and standard or itemized deductions used on your fiscal year federal return.
+Taxpayer Tax Credit – Calculate your Utah taxpayer tax credit using the qualified dependents and standard or itemized deductions used on your fiscal year federal return.
 Use the credit phase-out amount shown on the Utah return for the year in which your fiscal year began.

 Non-refundable Credits – Calculate your non-refundable Utah credits using amounts and facts attributable to your fiscal year.

-For example, to claim a credit for a contribution to a Utah my529 (UESP) plan, the amount contributed during your fiscal year is used, but using the maximum allowed for the calendar year in which your fiscal year began.
-For fiscal years beginning in 2017 the maximum contribution is $1,900 ($3,800 for joint filers).
+For example, to claim a credit for a contribution to a Utah my529 (UESP), the amount contributed during your fiscal year is used, but using the maximum allowed for the calendar year in which your fiscal year began.
+For fiscal years beginning in 2018 the maximum contribution is $1,900 ($3,800 for joint filers).
 Your credit is 5% of the amount contributed during the fiscal year.

 Utah Use Tax – Report Utah use tax for purchases made during your fiscal year, using the rate chart for the calendar year in which your fiscal year began.